 Unfollow and unsubscribe

-Similarly, it can be hard to resist spending money when you get an email from your favorite clothing store saying they’re having a huge sale.
+Similarly, it can be hard to resist spending money when you get an email from your favorite clothing store saying they’re having a huge sale (which they seem to be having nearly every day).

 If you find yourself having a hard time passing up deals when you see them on Instagram and in your emails, it might be time to unfollow and unsubscribe from anything that convinces you to spend money you don’t have.